Zheng He: Size of ships

 On the ships were navigators, explorers, sailors, doctors, workers, and soldiers, along with the translator and diarist Gong Zhen.
 Six more expeditions took place from 1407 to 1433, with fleets thought to be of comparable size.

 Marco Polo and Ibn Battuta both described multi-masted ships carrying 500 to 1,000 passengers in their translated accounts.
 Niccolò de' Conti, a contemporary of Zheng He, was also an eyewitness of ships in Southeast Asia, claiming to have seen five-masted junks weighing about 2,000 vegetes, that is Venetian butt.
-Christopher Wake estimated a burthen of 1300 tons.
+Christopher Wake estimated a burthen of 1,300 tons.
 The ship of Conti may have been a Burmese or Indonesian jong.

-The largest ships in the fleet, the Chinese treasure ships described in Chinese chronicles, would have been nearly twice as long as any other wooden ship recorded thereafter until the 20th century, surpassing Admiral Nelson's HMS Victory, 69.34 m long, which was launched in 1765, and the 68.88 m Vasa of 1627.
+The largest ships in the fleet, the Chinese treasure ships described in Chinese chronicles, would have been nearly twice as long as any other wooden ship recorded thereafter until the 20th century, surpassing Admiral Horatio Nelson's HMS Victory, 69.34 m long, which was launched in 1765, and the 68.88 m Vasa of 1627.
 The first ships to attain 126 m long were 19th century steamers with iron hulls.
 Many scholars consider it unlikely that any of Zheng He's ships were 450 ft in length and have proposed much shorter lengths, as low as 200–250 ft.
 Zhao Zhigang claimed that he has solved the debate of the size difference, and stated that Zheng He's largest ship was about 70 m in length.